 This is a binary classification problem and students can use not only the algorithms we introduced in the first stage, but also the techniques to improve their performance.

 With this case study being one of the more difficult problems of stage 2, students will be able to ask harder and more advanced questions about this topic.
 Ranging from the basic idea of how age affects death rate to which feature impacts the pandemic the most, students can delve deep into machine learning to see what other aspects should be considered.
 Students will develop a strong intuition and deep understanding of datasets and machine learning algorithms.
-Also, students will understand how to select the best metrics in order to evaluate the performance of the algorithm.
 By building their logical framework, students will be able to ask questions about a difficult topic and output their perception of the problem constructed by in depth analysis of the issue.